 Under the Hood

-The 2018 Nissan NV comes with a 261-horsepower V6 engine that’s adequate for most duties.
+The 2019 Nissan NV comes with a 261-horsepower V6 engine that’s adequate for most duties.
 Optional on other models and standard in top trims is Nissan's 5.6-liter V8 good for 375 horsepower that offers satisfying thrust.
 Both engines run on regular unleaded gasoline, with the V6 connected to a 5-speed automatic and the V8 to a 7-speed transmission.
 All Nissan NV vans are rear-wheel drive.
 Maximum towing capacity for the V6 is 6,900 pounds (6,200 for passenger models), while the V8 tops out at 9,400 pounds (8,700 for passenger models).
-The EPA does not supply fuel-economy ratings for vehicles over 8,500 GVWR.
-The diesel offerings in the Sprinter and Ram rivals are more efficient, while smaller cargo vans like the Nissan NV200 use less-thirsty 4-cylinder engines.
+The EPA does not supply fuel-economy ratings for vehicles over 8,500 GVWR (gross vehicle weight rating).
+The Nissan NV cargo van’s payload ranges from 2,620 pounds on 1500 models to 3,850 pounds on 3500 variants.
+If all of this sounds like overkill for light-duty delivery needs, Nissan offers a 4-cylinder cargo van called the NV200 that is small enough to fit inside a garage.

 261 horsepower @ 5,600 rpm